 Getting there and away

 Our cycling holiday starts in Chiang Rai on Sunday.
-We appreciate that people join redspokes tours from all over the world, no matter what time you arrive at the airport you and your luggage will be transferred to your hotel.
+We appreciate that people join redspokes tours from all over the world, no matter what time you arrive at the airport on the tour start date, you and your luggage will be transferred to your hotel.
 Please bear in mind that if you arrive before midday you may have to wait for your room to be made available.
-If you decide to arrive before this date redspokes can assist you in booking your accommodation and will organise a transfer to your hotel for a charge of £15.
-Our holiday price does not include your international or local flight
+If you decide to arrive before this date redspokes can assist you in booking your accommodation and will organise a transfer to your hotel at an additional cost.

 If flying from the UK BA, Thai Air, Eva Air, Emirates and Etihad appear to be the favoured airlines by our customers.
 Check out www.kayak.com or www.opodo.co.uk for an idea of times and prices.
 For Bangkok to Chiang Rai we suggest you look at Thai Airways and Air Asia.